fbpx

 Just about all of them will start with Tahitian dancing.
 That’s because people from Tahiti voyaged to Hawaii and became the first Hawaiians.
 Tahitian dancers usually wear big headdresses, coconut bras, and skirts with hip tassels.

-Hula Auana is the modern style of dancing.
+Hula Auana is a modern style of dancing.
 The music usually features the ukulele and dancers waving their hands for flowery motions.
 Dancers wear grass skirts or mu’u mu’u dresses and usually flower leis.

 And a lot of luaus end with the famous Samoan fire knife dancing.
-This is performed by men who light the ends of their knife with fire and twirl it around while dancing.
+This is performed by men who light the ends of their knives with fire and twirl it around while dancing.
 It’s super impressive!

 Image of a woman playing traditional Hawaiian music with an ipu heke (double gourd drum.)